-RIR Category Policy Comment Eligibility Must be an AFRINIC member Must EITHER show an existing utilization of /25 from their upstream/ISP, OR Justify that at least 50% of the total 1-year requirement is needed immediately.
-APNIC Size Minimum /24, maximum /22 each from the final /8 pool and the IPv4 recovered addresses pool.
+RIR Category Policy Comment AFRINIC Size /24 minimum, Maximum issuable size during the current IPv4 Exhaustion phase 2 is /22. - Eligibility Must be an AFRINIC member Must EITHER show an existing utilization of /25 from their upstream/ISP, OR Justify that at least 50% of the total 8 months requirement is needed immediately.
+APNIC Size Minimum /24, maximum /23 from the remaining APNIC IPv4 free pool.
 In APNIC IPv4 policy there is no distinction between allocation or assignment.
-Both are designated as delegations.
-Eligibility An organization is eligible to receive an IPv4 delegation if: it is currently multihomed, or it is currently using at least a /24 from its upstream provider and intends to be multihomed, or it intends to be multihomed, and advertise the prefixes within 6 months Organizations requesting a delegation under these terms must demonstrate they are able to use 25% of the requested addresses immediately and 50% within a new year.
-ARIN Size immediately and 50% within one year. /24, no maximum.
-Known as 'end-user' Eligibility Assignments will be made according to the following criterion: 50% utilization rate within 24 months.
-Organizations may qualify for a larger initial allocation by providing appropriate details to verify their 24-month growth projection. assignments.
-LACNIC Size /24 minimum, no maximum.
-Must agree to renumber out of all the blocks Eligibility Multi-homed End Users may receive a minimum of /24 based on: 25% immediate utilization rate of the requested block.
-50% utilization rate of the requested block within one year.
-Single-home End Users may apply, for at least a /20, based on previous assignments of /21 from upstream providers. allocated by providers within a period of 3 months and return the space to its original provider; if the applicant does not already have an IPv6 block assigned by LACNIC, simultaneously request an IPv6 block in accordance with the corresponding applicable policy.
-RIPE NCC Size Not applicable.
-From Friday, 14 September 2012 the RIPE Eligibility NCC no longer allocates or assigns PI address space, except for assignments to Internet Exchange Points
+Both are designated as Eligibility An account holder is eligible to receive an IPv4 delegation if: delegations. it is currently multihomed, or it is currently using at least a /24 from its upstream provider and intends to be multihomed, or it intends to be multihomed, and advertise the prefixes within 6 months Account holders requesting a delegation under these terms must demonstrate they are able to use 25% of the requested addresses immediately and 50% within one year.
+ARIN Size /24, no maximum.
+Known as 'end-user' Eligibility Assignments will be made according to the following criteria: allocations.
+50% utilization rate within 24 months.
+Organizations may qualify for a larger initial allocation by providing appropriate details to verify their 24-month growth projection.